jaideepsinghchauhan/Angular-MFE/README.md

-# This Repo include ! host/Appshell and 2 MFE's and 2 Libraries  1 Library is for data sharing between MFEs and another is for shared html components(common used resources)
+# This Repo include 1 host/Appshell and 2 MFE's and 2 Libraries
+  1 Library is for data sharing between MFEs and another is for shared html components(common used resources) an example also includes 1 mfes which has 2 independent separate component being export and both lazyloaded based on the route.

 # Install NX vscode extention for faster and easier use of NX